FortiGate

 2. In HA environments, the command needs to be applied to each unit in the cluster individually.
 This is not synchronized and will not automatically take effect on other units in the cluster.
 To toggle the passive device's CLI prompt, run the following:

-execute ha manage 1 <username> <- Use 0 if 1 is not the valid index.
+execute ha manage 1 <username> <- Use 0 if 1 is not a valid index.
+See Technical Tip: Managing individual cluster units with the CLI command 'execute ha manage'.

 2. FortiToken licenses, once added to any of the units, are kept and shared between the units of the cluster.
 Therefore, a reboot (or shutdown) of a unit in HA should not impact the operation or usage of FortiTokens through the remaining unit.
 When a downgrade is performed as above, the unit will load the previous configuration (with FortiTokens in the same state and assigned as they were before the last upgrade).
 This may be useful when the token licenses are not validated correctly following an upgrade.